Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Yeah, fine.
-We're doing scheduling now.
-I wasn't part of the original idea, but we talked to somebody was like, we need scheduling who's like, okay, so that's an easy sell for those sorts.
-But it was the the original idea was you get your app like the compass app, and that shows the availability of all the barbers near you.
+Yeah.
+We’re doing scheduling now.
+It wasn’t part of the original idea, but someone said, “We need scheduling,” so we added it.
+The original idea was a Compass-style app that shows the availability of all the barbers near you.

 00:04:18:08 - 00:04:36:01